Slip casting: Pressure casting

-Is a development of traditional slipcasting which was developed in the 1970s for the production of sanitaryware although, more recently, it has been applied to tableware.
+Pressure casting is a development of traditional slipcasting which was developed in the 1970s for the production of sanitaryware and more recently has been applied to tableware.

-Specially developed polymeric materials allow a mould to be subject to application external pressures of up to 4.0 MPa; much higher than slip casting in plaster moulds where the capillary forces correspond to a pressure of around 0.1–0.2 MPa.
+Specially developed polymeric materials allow a mold to be subject to application of external pressures up to 4.0 MPa; much higher than slip casting in plaster molds where the capillary forces correspond to a pressure of around 0.1–0.2 MPa.
 The high pressure leads to much faster casting rates and, hence, faster production cycles: one study found that by increasing the pressure from 0.25 to 4.0 bar (3.6 to 58 psi) decreased the casting time for a 6-mm cast of a porcelain body from about 45 to 15 min.
-Using pressure casting, a Geberit factory in Finland casts a WC closet in 20 minutes.
+Using pressure casting, a Geberit factory in Finland casts a toilet in 20 minutes.

-Furthermore, the application of high pressure air through the polymeric moulds upon demoulding the cast means a new casting cycle can be started immediately in the same mould, unlike plaster moulds which require lengthy drying times.
-The polymeric materials have much greater durability than plaster and, therefore, it is possible to achieve products with better dimensional tolerances and much longer mould life.
+Furthermore, the application of high-pressure air through the polymeric molds upon demolding the cast means that a new casting cycle can be started immediately in the same mold, unlike plaster moulds which require lengthy drying times.
+The polymeric materials have much greater durability than plaster and, therefore, it is possible to achieve products with better dimensional tolerances and much longer mold life.

-Advantages of pressure casting over conventional casting have been summarised as: higher productivity, higher yield, improved ware quality, lower distortion of the cast piece, reduced surface defects, reduced production space, reduced demand for moulds, reduced energy costs and that it readily fits with the automation of de-moulding and handling.
+Advantages of pressure casting over conventional casting have been summarized as higher productivity, higher yield, improved ware quality, lower distortion of the cast piece, reduced surface defects, reduced production space, reduced demand for molds, reduced energy costs, and readily fitting with the automation of demolding and handling.